Generalized Euler-Maclaurin formula and Signatures: Interpolating discrete and continuous signature

-for any component $j_1\ldots j_n$ with $n\geq 2$ and where we use the notation $I-e_1$ to denote the composition $I$ obtained by subtracting $1$ to the first component of $I$. \end{proposition} \begin{proof} The identity follows by induction on $n$.
+where we use the notation $I-e_1$ to denote the composition $I$ obtained by subtracting $1$ to the first component of $I$ and eliminating it when $i_1=1$. \end{proposition} \begin{proof} The identity follows by induction on $n$.
 When $n=2$ we use the explicit expression of $\pi_1(Z_t)$ given in \eqref{def_saw_signature1} to derive the identity

 For the induction step we write for any $n>2$

 Let us consider the terms separately applying the induction hypothesis in both cases to $\langle Z_s, j_2\ldots j_n\rangle$.
 The first term reads